 Seven partner companies

 Besides the University of Skövde, this research profile includes Volvo Car Engine, AB Volvo, SCANIA, IKEA Industry, FlexLink, Arla Foods, and ABB.
 Companies today that lie the forefront of technological development, but which are also aware of the challenges of the future and the importance of further strengthening their expertise.
-This profile is financed by the Knowledge Foundation, the partner companies and the University and is situated within the INFINIT research environment.
+This profile is financed by the Knowledge Foundation, the partner companies and the University.

 The profile's unique combination